 Bulges in the sidewall of a tyre are often a sign that the internal construction has been compromised- as sometimes happens as a result of damage sustained to the side of a tyre.

 Cracks in a tyre can happen as a result of the tyre compound hardening either through age or excessive levels of heat and are a telltale sign that a tyre is potentially unsafe.
+If you do find a crack in your tyre take it along to your nearest ATS centre to have it inspected by one of our qualified technicians.

 Both tyre bulges and cracks on the surface can be reason for a tyre to fail a car’s MOT.